letterpad/letterpad/README.md

 }
 ```

-The containers folder should implement all the files which exist in `client/containers`.
-Read more about this in the documentation site.
+Read more about how to create a theme in the [documention site](https://letterpad.app/docs/page/theme-introduction).

 ### Admin Authentication